mhzed/xquery.facet/facet.proposal.md

 Faceted search has proven to be enormously popular in real world applications.
 This document proposes a potential solution that will facilitate the implementation of faceted search in XQuery.

-In its essence, faceted search refers to aggregating (counting) search results based on (dynamic or static) values of one or more fields.
+Faceted search involves aggregating (counting) search results based on (dynamic or static) values of one or more fields.
 The aggregating function is similar to "group by" clause introduced in XQuery 3.0.
-In fact, this document will demonstrate via implementation example that the faceted count can be implemented entirely using "group by" clause.
+This document contains implementation example showing that the facet count can be implemented entirely using "group by" clause.
 Nevertheless, we feel the solution presented here is still necessary for performance consideration and syntactic clarity.

 ## Proposal